vivaria/edisonrul.ing/README.md

 ## GADGET DRIVER

 *   Sending "Gadget Driver" from your hand to the Graveyard is a cost.
-*   "Gadget Driver's" effect targets face-up "Morphtronic" monster(s) you control.
+*   "Gadget Driver"'s effect targets face-up "Morphtronic" monster(s) you control.
-*   "Gadget Driver's" effect cannot be activated during the Damage Step.
+*   "Gadget Driver"'s effect cannot be activated during the Damage Step.

 ## GADGET HAULER

 *   Sending any number of "Morphtronic" monsters from your hand to the Graveyard is not a cost.
-*   The ATK increase from "Gadget Hauler's" effect lasts until it is removed from the field or flipped face-down.
+*   The ATK increase from "Gadget Hauler"'s effect lasts until it is removed from the field or flipped face-down.
-*   If "Gadget Hauler's" effect is activated while "Banisher of the Radiance" is face-up on the field, the "Morphtronic" monsters are removed from play instead of being sent to the Graveyard, and “Gadget Hauler’s” ATK does not increase.
+*   If "Gadget Hauler"'s effect is activated while "Banisher of the Radiance" is face-up on the field, the "Morphtronic" monsters are removed from play instead of being sent to the Graveyard, and “Gadget Hauler’s” ATK does not increase.

 ## GAIA PLATE THE EARTH GIANT